Master of Clinical Psychology - CG17

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

 You must complete one on-site placement (CQUniversity Psychology Wellness Centre) and two off-site placements (outside agencies).
-These placement experiences are organised and coordinated by the staff of the Master's course and students are not expected to source their own placement opportunities.
+These placement experiences are organised and coordinated by the staff of the Master's course and as a student, you are not expected to source your own placement opportunities.

-Applicants must hold a four-year, or three-year plus a fourth year, Australian Psychology Accreditation Council (APAC)-accredited sequence in Psychology within the last 10 years, with an upper second class Honours (2A) or equivalent overall mark and be eligible for registration with the Psychology Board of Australia as a conditional/provisional psychologist.
+Applicants must hold a four-year, or three-year plus a fourth year, Australian Psychology Accreditation Council (APAC) accredited sequence in Psychology that satisfies the APAC criteria for pre-professional competencies in psychology, awarded within the last 10 years, with an upper second class Honours (2A) or equivalent overall mark and be eligible for registration with the Psychology Board of Australia as a provisional psychologist.
 Currently registered psychologists who can demonstrate current compliance with Registration Board Continuing Professional Development (CPD) requirements, seeking to gain a professional postgraduate qualification are eligible to apply.

 To be considered for admission, applicants are required to supply: